MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

     });

 ## Exercise
 Check that you can connect and run SQL from node.
-Create a file, say, sqltest.js containing something like this:
+Create a file, say, sqltest.js containing something like this (note: this does not use express):

-    const Pool = require('pg').Pool;
+    const Pool = require('pg').Pool;  // initialise a connection pool

-    const conn = new Pool({
+    const db = new Pool({          // establish a new connection
       user: '<yourUserName>',      // Your Ubuntu user name
       host: 'localhost',
       database: '<yourUserName>',  // ... and again.